kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 The cap will change based on which badge you have.
 This is intended as an alternative to, and not to be used with, the Scale Enemy Trainer Levels feature.
 It provides a different challenge where one is forced to keep a team within the game's level curve.
-Players should deactivate this feature for post-game adventuring past the level-cap.
+Players should deactivate this feature for post-game adventuring past the level cap.

 #### Scale Enemy Trainer Levels
 Not available in the Lite patches.